-Why International Pet Travel Is More Than Just Booking a Flight
+International Pet Travel: Why It’s More Than Booking a Flight

 International pet travel is often misunderstood.
 Many people assume it works like human travel.
 Find a flight, book a crate, and show up at the airport.